opedal/slangvolution/README.md

 All the words used in this study are listed under `data/all_words.csv`.

-You will need an academic research track account on twitter to run the following.

-To retrieve tweets, add your bearer token to `twitter_api.py`.
+To retrieve tweets, add your bearer token to `twitter_api.py` (you will need access to Twitter's API).
 Then run:

 `get_tweets.py --type slang --year 2020 --num-dates 40 --hour-gap 24 --max-results 50`